hjwu0515/bbu-technical/README.md

 ### Part 2: Setting Up
 1. **Open Editor**: Open your favorite IDE (I prefer Visual Studio Code).
-2. **Open Folder**: Open the project folder in the editor.
+2. **Open Folder**: Open the project folder technical-takehome-bbu in the editor.
 If you are in VS Code, you can click on File and select Open Folder...
 3. **Run on Local Server**: Open index.html and right click on editor, then select Open with Live Server.
 Make sure your browser supports html5.

 ### Part 3: Mobile View